brick182/colmaracademy/README.md

-Capstone project for Codecademy's "Build Websites from Scratch" Intensive Program
+Capstone project for Codecademy's "Build Websites from Scratch" program